-If you find yourself in this situation, this post is for you.
+If this describes your current situation, then this post is for you.

 Simplify your designs and create more products